-In the case of especially sensitive records, such behavioral health and HIV/STD records, state law may require additional authorization.
-For example, in New York, an authorization has to explicitly state that the patient wants the facility to release records containing information on an HIV diagnosis or treatment.
-Most authorization forms have a section that addresses this type of request, and it must be filled out by the patient or their proxy if those records are requested.
+In the case of especially sensitive records, such as behavioral health, substance abuse and HIV/STD records, state law may require additional authorization form.
+For example, in New York, an additional an authorization/patient request form has to explicitly state that the patient wants the facility to release records containing information on an HIV diagnosis or treatment.
+Most patient access request forms have a section that addresses this type of request, and it must be filled out by the patient or their proxy if those records are requested.

-Increasingly patients have the ability to request the format in which they would like to receive their records.
-For facilities using an electronic health record system, the medical record may be available on CD, DVD, USB flash drive, or sent via secure email.
+Patients have the ability to request the format in which they would like to receive their records.
+For facilities using an electronic health record system, the medical record may be available on CD, DVD, USB flash drive, or sent via secure e-mail.

-Additionally, larger facilities are increasingly creating Web-based portals that allow patients direct access to their information.
+Additionally, larger facilities are increasingly creating web-based portals that allow patients direct access to their information.

-It is important to note that patients have a right to a copy of their record, not the original.
+It is important to note that patients have the right to a copy of their record, not the original.
 The original record belongs to the healthcare facility.
 It is a document they must maintain for legal and business purposes.